-In 2015 there were further changes introduced in the development of the professional military service of women.
+In 2014 there were further changes introduced in the development of the professional military service of women.
 First of all, an increase in the number of women in the military and their appointment to positions in all branches of the Armed Forces and personnel corps was apparent.
 Women's interest in the military service was a result of appropriate information about the possibilities of pursuing a career in the Polish Army.
-In addition to serving as part of the medical service and other logistics services, women were increasingly taking command positions.
+In addition to serving as part of the medical service and other logistics services, women were increasingly taking command positions (400): 217 on officer positions and 183 on non-commissioned officers positions.

 The universities and military academies have continued to be the main source of recruitment of women.
+In addition, 1137 women were trained in the NSR.